Afar

 - Future Challenges

-- Challenges include climate change, limited economic opportunities, and maintaining cultural identity amidst modernization.
+- Challenges include climate change, limited access to education, and economic opportunities, alongside preserving cultural heritage.

 - Youth Employment Trends